tomix1024/IBLGlints-Demo/README.md

 - `DirectLighting EvaluateBSDF_Rect(...)`
 - `CBSDF EvaluateBSDF(...)`

-The binomial is then implemented in the files `Packages/com.unity.render-pipelines.high-definition/Runtime/Material/Glints/Glints*.hlsl`.
+The binomial/multinomial sampling is then implemented in the files `Packages/com.unity.render-pipelines.high-definition/Runtime/Material/Glints/Glints*.hlsl`.

 The Unity Project itself contains the demo scene that can be built into an executable.